What is neck mobility and why does it matter?

 Chin tuck

 Sit tall with your eyes level, looking straight ahead.
-Now glide your chin straight backwards, as if you’re making a subtle “double chin”, without nodding your head up or down.
-This is a small movement, think of your head sliding along a shelf.
-Hold the position for 3-5 seconds, then release.
-Repeat 8-10 times.
+Now glide your chin straight backwards, as if you are making a subtle double chin, without nodding your head up or down.
+This is a small movement; think of your head sliding along a shelf.
+Hold the position for 3 to 5 seconds, then release.
+Repeat 8 to 10 times.

 This exercise is one of the most effective for resetting forward head posture that develops over time at a desk.
-Most people find 5-10 repetitions comfortable and notice the benefit quickly.
+Most people find 5 to 10 repetitions comfortable and notice the benefit quickly.

-Tips: Keep your chest relaxed and don’t push it forward.
+Tips: Keep your chest relaxed and do not push it forward.
 The movement should come from your neck, not your whole upper body.
 If this movement causes sharp pain or dizziness, stop immediately and see your GP.

 Step 3: Gentle turns and tilts